-Another driver for action on climate change was the CVGA, with several councillors and officers noting that they would not have been able to achieve what they have achieved without the collaborative approach led by the CVGA - for infrastructure (investigations through to installations), renewable energy procurement and advocacy.
+Another driver for action on climate change was the CVGA, with several councillors and officers noting that they would not have been able to achieve what they have achieved without the collaborative approach to action by the CVGA - for infrastructure (investigations through to installations), renewable energy procurement and advocacy.

-Findings: Barriers/challenges for addressing climate change
+Findings: Barriers / challenges for addressing climate change

-Some common themes emerged in conversations in regards to the challenges faced by councils in addressing climate change:
+Some common themes emerged in conversations in regards to the challenges faced by councils in addressing climate change:,

-- awareness, understanding, and time to discuss and utilise the information and resources related to climate change (e.g. forecasts, guidelines on addressing climate risk, guidelines on addressing impacts of climate change on public health etc). - non-acceptance of human-induced climate change and our responsibility to address climate change.
-This was apparent in some sectors of rural and regional communities and in some sectors of larger regional towns. - a short term focus or limited capacity many people are focussed on matters in their own day-to-day lives and unable to contribute to planning for the future of their community. - constraints in the planning scheme in regards to land use land development and the built form. - funds and resources: Two councillors noted that while limited funds and resources are a barrier to taking action, they can also serve to be a driver for 'silent action', for example, advocating for change at a higher level (like upgrades to the distribution network, amendments to the planning scheme or building code, and incentives for transitioning away from fossil fuels) or 'behind the scenes' action like divesting funds or requiring providers of services or goods to meet sustainability criteria. - capacity or willingness in council (as a whole organisation) to shift budget priorities and make preparedness for climate change a key priority, for example, to help buffer the impacts and recovery costs of extreme weather events.
+- awareness, understanding, and time to discuss and utilise the information and resources related to climate change (forecasts, guidelines on addressing climate risk, guidelines on addressing impacts of climate change on public health, etc, etc) - "non acceptance" of human-induced climate change, and our responsibility in addressing climate change, both in some sectors in rural and regional communities and some sectors of larger regional towns

+- a short term focus or limited capacity many people are focussed on matters in their own day-to-day lives, and unable to contribute to planning for the future of their community - constraints in the planning scheme, in regards to land use, land development and the built form - funds and resources: Two councillors noted that while limited funds and resources are a barrier to taking action, they can also serve to be a driver for "silent action", for example, advocating for change at a higher level (like upgrades to the distribution network, amendments to the planning scheme or building code, and incentives for transitioning away from fossil fuels) or "behind the scenes" action like divesting funds or requiring providers of services or goods to meet sustainability criteria. - capacity or willingness in council (as a whole organisation) to shift budget priorities and make preparedness for climate change a key priority, for example, to help buffer the impacts and recovery costs of extreme weather events